 All scallop RSA quota awards will be made in pounds of scallops, and will not be associated with a specific fishing area or days-at-sea allocation.
-RSA quota may be harvested from any area that is open to the scallop fishery (i.e., open access areas and open areas).
-Applicants should be aware that yellowtail flounder by catch in the scallop fishery may restrict the harvest of RSA quota in certain times and areas.
+RSA quota may be harvested from any area that is open to the scallop fishery (i.e., open access areas and open areas), unless otherwise restricted by the Council.
+Applicants should be aware that yellowtail flounder bycatch in the scallop fishery may restrict the harvest of RSA quota in certain times and areas.

 In the event that the entire scallop RSA TAC is not fully expended, NMFS may award unused RSA quota to compensate projects due to low scallop prices or to expand a project within its original topic area.
-In such an instance, a separate notification from the NEFSC Grants Program Office will be made to the applicants of the awarded RSA projects.
-The notification will explain the process and results will be posted on the NMFS Northeast Cooperative Research website (www.nefsc.noaa.gov/coopresearch).
+In such an instance, the awarded allocation will be posted on the NMFS Northeast Cooperative Research website (www.nefsc.noaa.gov/coopresearch).

-To apply for set-aside quota, applicants must submit a budget that is based solely on monetary needs, which includes funds necessary to execute the research plan and funds necessary to compensate vessel owners harvesting set-aside quota.
+To apply for set-aside quota, applicants must submit a budget that is based on funds necessary to execute the research plan and funds necessary to compensate vessel owners harvesting set-aside quota.
 Upon project selection, NMFS will negotiate with successful applicants on the specific RSA quota award.
-Priority will be given primarily to the higher technically ranked proposal, although additional factors such as management relevance, individual project needs, and cost effectiveness may be considered during negotiations.
+Projects will be selected based on technical merit, management relevance, and responsiveness to Council research priorities.
 NMFS will establish a common scallop price estimate, based on the best and most recent data available at the time of negotiations, to determine the amount of set-aside necessary to cover research and compensation fishing expenses.